davidmartinrius/speech-dataset-generator/README.md

 11. **Syllabic and words-per-minute metrics**

-12. **Multiple input sources:** You can either use your own files or download content by pasting URLs from sources such as YouTube, LibriVox, and soon, TED Talks.
+12. **Multiple input sources:** You can either use your own files or download content by pasting URLs from sources such as YouTube, LibriVox and TED Talks.

 ### Example of the output folder:
 ```plaintext